 6. Testing Direct Emailing to the Executives

-Direct mail being a direct marketing tactic, can be an effective way to reach the targeted group of executives, thus helping to build a personalized account-based marketing strategy.
+Direct mail marketing being a direct marketing tactic, can be an effective way to reach the targeted group of executives, thus helping to build a personalized account-based marketing strategy.

 As the executives don’t often register for webinars, download whitepapers, respond to unsolicited emails or follow the company or salespeople on diverse social channels, direct emailing works the best for them.